sideraverso/DataCleaning/README.md

 These notebooks can be run on the O'Reilly Learning Platform [here](https://learning.oreilly.com/jupyter-notebooks/~/9781492084969).

 It contains both the exercises (/notebooks), possibly the solutions (/solutions), as well as any data or files needed (/data).
-If you are familiar with docker, there is also a dockerfile included for your convenience.

 This is a public repository so there is no need to create an account to download its contents.
 To download the source code from this page, click the 'Cloud' icon on the top right hand, above where the latest commit is detailed.